 When flower-filled summer containers die back at the end of the season, don’t put those empty pots away.
 Convert your vacant outdoor planters into beautiful showpieces for the holidays.
 Take pruned evergreen and berried branches, dry grass plumes, and hydrangea blooms to make festive DIY outdoor holiday containers that will remain attractive well into winter.

 Gathering Holiday Container Materials

-Winter branches and dried flowers can be purchased, but it’s more cost effective if you have these materials in your own landscape or garden.
+Winter branches and dried flowers can be purchased, but it’s more cost-effective if you have these materials in your own landscape or garden.
 Pine, fir, or spruce branches are perfect for that touch of greenery.
-Holly and winter berry branches will add color and substance as will red twig dogwood or curly willow branches.
-If you have ornamental grasses with dried seed heads or hydrangeas with dried flower heads, these add substance to outdoor winter containers, especially if given a little glitz with metallic spray paint.
-Finally, pine cones, magnolia seed heads or sweet gum balls make an excellent addition, so use them if you have them.
+Holly and winterberry branches will add color and substance as will red twig dogwood or curly willow branches.
+If you have ornamental grasses with dried seed heads or dried hydrangea flowers, these add extra beauty, especially if given a little glitz with metallic spray paint.
+Finally, pine cones, magnolia seed heads, or sweet gum balls make excellent base decorations, so use them if you have them.

 A large planter filled with potting mix

 One large berried holly or winter berry branch